-HCWs who test positive for COVID-19 on an LFD test must not report to work and must arrange to have a PCR test undertaken.
-If the positive LFD was undertaken whilst in the workplace, they must don a Type IIR FRSM (unless exempt), inform their line manager and go home immediately.
+HCWs who test positive for COVID-19 must not report to work and must commence isolation in line with Self Isolation Policy for Health and Social Care Staff.
+If an LFD was undertaken whilst in the workplace and returns a positive result, the HCW must don a Type IIR FRSM (unless exempt), inform their line manager and go home immediately.
 If the PCR is COVID-19 positive, the HCW must self isolate at home for 10 days in line with advice on NHS inform.

-Health and care staff who have been exposed to a case of COVID-19 should follow advice laid out in the Scottish Government DL (2021) 24 issued 27th August 2021.
+Health and care staff who have been exposed to a case of COVID-19 should follow advice laid out in the Self Isolation Policy for Health and Social Care Staff.

-If the PCR is COVID-19 negative, the HCW should consider the risk to service users if they are to return to work particularly if the service user they care for are immunosuppressed or otherwise medically vulnerable.
+If a COVID-19 PCR test is negative and the HCW remains symptomatic of a respiratory virus, they should consider the risk to service users if they are to return to work particularly if the service user they care for are immunosuppressed or otherwise medically vulnerable.
 If in doubt about any risk they may pose to patients or colleagues, this should be discussed with their line manager in the first instance.